Christen Gerhart

-Christen Gerhart is one of the judges, with Penn & Teller and Jason Latimer, on the magic contest reality television series Wizard Wars on the Syfy channel.
+Christen Gerhart is an American television host, actress, and magician.
+She had served as one of the judges, with Penn & Teller and Jason Latimer, on the magic contest reality television series Wizard Wars on the Syfy channel.

 Gerhart is a magician and magic news reporter on a weekly magic-themed web show called Exposé, at theory11.com.
 She has focused her career on analyzing and understanding the magic world, and is a long-standing member of the Magic Castle.

 She is also a telescope operator at Mt.
 Wilson Observatory and a former NASA Jet Propulsion Lab researcher.

 Gerhart and comedian Eden Dranger are the performers on Bitchkraft, an original web series on YouTube featuring female-centric magic.